PovertyAction/guides/CleaningGuide/02 Variable Management/03 Specify Variables.md

 This data flow would like the following.
 First, the specify reponses are cleaned and saved so that the excel sheet can be modified.
 ````
 /* MR 10/25/2019:
   The variable q_oth is the "specify" variable corresponding to
   the variable q If q == 99, then q_oth has a string value input
   by the enumerator.

   First, I standardize strung responses of the q_other variable and
   then output an excel document with each unique response.
 */
 *String cleaning
 gen q_oth_cl = q_oth // create a clean copy to preserve the raw data
-  reaplce q_oth_cl = lower(q_oth_cl)
+replace q_oth_cl = lower(q_oth_cl)
 replace q_oth_cl = strtrim(q_oth_cl) // only trim external spaces so "sky blue" does not become "skyblue"

 *Save excel file
-  tempfile map // create column header
+tempvar map // create column header
 gen `map' = ""
 lab var `map'  "Mapping"
 lab var q_oth_cl "Other values"

 *Save to temporary file folder in the in the project folder
+preserve

+  keep q_oth_cl `map'
+  duplicates drop q_oth_cl, force
-  export excel q_oth_cl `map' using "${temp}q_oth.xlsx", firstrow(varl)
+  export excel q_oth_cl `map' using "${temp}q_oth.xlsx", firstrow(varl) replace

+restore
 ````

 This results in a table that looks like this: